 Roy Black Net Worth

-Roy Black Net Worth: Roy Black is an American civil and criminal defense attorney who has an estimated net worth of $85 million dollars.
-Black is most widely recognized for two high profile cases in which he was the defense attorney for William Kennedy Smith and Rush Limbaugh, respectively.
+Roy Black is an American civil and criminal defense attorney who has an estimated net worth of $85 million.
+Roy Black is most widely recognized for two high profile cases in which he was the defense attorney for William Kennedy Smith and Rush Limbaugh, respectively.
 Other celebrities whom Roy has represented include "Cheers" and "Frasier" star Kelsey Grammer, singer Justin Bieber, billionaire/sex offender Jeffrey Epstein, artist Peter Max, "Girls Gone Wild" creator Joe Francis, and auto racing driver Helio Castroneves.

 Roy has appeared on the reality series "The Law Firm," and he is married to Lea Black, who starred on Bravo's "The Real Housewives of Miami" from 2011 to 2013.
 Black is currently a partner at Black, Srebnick, Kornspan & Stumpf, "a premier criminal defense and civil trial law firm" based in Miami, and since 1973, he has served as an adjunct instructor of advanced criminal evidence at his alma mater, the University of Miami School of Law.